aruno14/speechRecognition/README.md

 #### test_wordsFr.py
 Simple LSTM model to convert audio into French word.
 It uses **a self-made Dataset** included in this repository.

+### test_voice.py
+Read audio input data from mic and predict word in real time.

 ### server_express.js
 Simple WebServer in NodeJS.